 5.15.11.5 Support of Network Slice Admission Control and Interworking with EPC

 If EPS counting is required for a network slice, the Network Slice Admission Control for maximum number of UEs and/or for maximum number of PDU Sessions per network slice is performed at the time of PDN connection establishment in case of EPC interworking.
 To support the NSAC for maximum number of UEs and/or for maximum number of PDU Sessions per network slice in EPC, the SMF+PGW-C is configured with the information indicating which network slice is subject to NSAC.
 During PDN connection establishment in EPC, the SMF+PGW-C selects an S-NSSAI associated with the PDN connection as described in clause 5.15.7.1.
 If the selected S-NSSAI by the SMF+PGW-C is subject to the NSAC, the SMF+PGW-C triggers interaction with NSACF to check the availability of the network slice, before the SMF+PGW-C provides the selected S-NSSAI to the UE.
 If the network slice is available, the SMF+PGW-C continues to proceed with the PDN connection establishment procedure.

-The NSACF performs the following for checking network slice availability prior to returning a response to the SMF+PGW-C:
+Based on the operator’s policy, the maximum number of UEs and/or the maximum number of sessions configured in the NSACF can be an integrated limit or an independent limit for each 5GC and EPC.The NSACF performs the following for checking network slice availability prior to returning a response to the SMF+PGW-C:

 If: